keresztalina/cds_vis_4/README.md

 ## 4.1.
 Contribution
 This assignment makes use of code provided as part of the course (for example the plotting function, which has only been edited to save the produced plot).
 Otherwise the final code is my own.

-Here is the link to the GitHub repository containing the code for this assignment: ADD
+Here is the link to the GitHub repository containing the code for this assignment: https://github.com/keresztalina/cds_vis_4

 ## 4.2.
 Assignment description
 In this self-assigned project, I wanted to see how well I could apply the methods learned during this course to a dataset that was structured differently, as well as what additional tools I could make use of.
 The dataset I decided to use is a collection of different landscapes found on Kaggle: https://www.kaggle.com/datasets/utkarshsaxenadn/landscape-recognition-image-dataset-12k-images.
 These are the possible categories, as described by the uploader: